icpc/ccs-specs/Contest_API.md

 | location                     | LOCATION ?      | Location where the contest is held.

 The typical use of `countdown_pause_time` is when a contest director wishes to pause the countdown to the start of a contest.
 For example, this may occur because of technical issues or to make an announcement.
-When the contest countdown is paused, the value of `countdown_pause_time` should be set to the number of seconds remaining in the countdown at the time of the pause.
+When the contest countdown is paused, the value of `countdown_pause_time` should be set to the expected time remaining before the start of the contest after the pause is lifted.
 In this case, the `start_time` must be set to `null`, thereby, setting an undefined `start_time` (the `start_time` is undefined since the length of the pause may be unknown).
 The `countdown_pause_time` may be changed to indicate the approximate delay until the contest starts.